Wednesday, 9 October 2019

 Some of the important features of this temple are…

-The temple is facing east with a 5 tier Rajagopuram and Temple tank called Vishwa pushkarani is in front.
-The newly re-constructed temple has sanctum sanctorum, artha mandapam and a mukha mandapam.
-In Sanctum moolavar is made of Fig tree and the roots of the tree holds Lord Srinivasa Perumal’s feet and could not see.
+The temple faces east with a 3-tier Rajagopuram, and a Temple tank called Vishwa pushkarani is in front.
+The newly reconstructed temple has a sanctum sanctorum, artha mandapam, and a mukha mandapam.
+In Sanctum, moolavar is made of a Fig tree, and the roots of the tree hold Lord Srinivasa Perumal’s feet, and he cannot see.
 Moolavar is 14 feet high with four hands.
-The upper hands holds Conch and Chakra.
-The lower left hand holds a Gadha and right hand in Abhayahastham.
-The Thulasi beads, ornaments and Yajnopavita are carved very nicely.
-Sri Dhaya Lakshmi is on this chest and Bhoodevi is on his left.
-Since Perumal gave Vishwaroopa darshan standing from earth to Sky ie touching the sky, he might have obtained the name as Vanamutti / Vanmutti Perumal ( வானமுட்டி பெருமாள் ).
+The upper hand holds the shankha/Conch and Chakra.
+The lower left hand holds a Gadha, and the right hand is in abhaya hastham.
+The Thulasi beads, ornaments, and Yajnopavita are carved very nicely.
+Sri Dhaya Lakshmi is on this chest, and Bhoodevi is on his left.
+Since Perumal gave Vishwaroopa darshan standing from earth to sky, i.e., touching the sky, he might have obtained the name Vanamutti / Vanmutti Perumal (வானமுட்டி பெருமாள்).

-Garudan, Dwajasthambam and balipeedam are after the Rajagopuram under the mukha mandapam.
-Chakrathalwar, Narthana Krishna and Yoga Narasimhar are in artha mandapam.
-In the prakaram and mandapam Saptha Swara Vishwaroopa Anjaneyar, Vishwaksena, Ramanuja and Pippala Maharishi.
+Garudan, Dwajasthambam, and balipeedam are after the Rajagopuram under the mukha mandapam.
+Chakrathalwar, Narthana Krishna, and Yoga Narasimhar are in the ardha mandapam.
+In the prakaram and mandapam, Saptha Swara Vishwaroopa Anjaneyar, Vishwaksena, Ramanuja, and Pippala Maharishi.
 Sri Varadharaja Perumal is on the sanctum sanctorum wall.

 HISTORY AND ARCHITECTURE

-The Temple is believed to be built during Chozha Period ( Kulothunga Chozha –I ) with 7 prakaras.
-After Chozhas patron, no maintenance was carried out.
-The dilapidated temple was reconstructed to the present shape with single prakara in the recent years.
+The Temple is believed to have been built during the Chozha Period (Kulothunga Chozha I) with 7 prakaras.
+After Chozha's patron, no maintenance was carried out.
+The dilapidated temple was reconstructed to the present shape with a single prakara in recent years.
 There is no separate sannadhi for Thayar.
-The present temple is with sanctum sanctorum.
-The vimana is like umbrella, called Chandra Vimana.
+The present temple has with sanctum sanctorum.
+The vimana is like an umbrella, called the Chathra Vimana.
 Niches or the Deva Koshtas are empty.

 LEGEND

-As per the legend this place was called as Kodihathi Bhava ( sin ) vimochana Puram.
-Pippala Maharishi, who was a king in his previous birth, was suffering from a skin decease.
-Lord Vishnu came in his dream and told that this was due to his previous birth king’s karma ( sin ).
-To get rid of the skin decease Vishnu directed him to the Sri Markasahayeswarar temple on the banks of river Kaveri.
-Lord Shiva showed him the north direction. ( Since Shiva showed the way – கோடி காட்டியதால் – this place was called as Kodihathi and hathi means a sin caused due to killing ).
-After some distance Lord Vishnu gave Vishwaroopa darshan from a big fig tree and Pippala Maharishi got cured from skin decease.
+As per the legend, this place was called Kodihathi Pavam (sin) vimochana Puram.
+Pippala Maharishi, who was a king in his previous birth, was suffering from a skin disease.
+Lord Vishnu came in his dream and said that this was due to his previous birth king’s karma (sin).
+To get rid of the skin disease, Vishnu directed him to the Sri Markasahayeswarar temple on the banks of the river Kaveri.
+Lord Shiva showed him the north direction.
+(Since Shiva showed the way – கோடி காட்டியதால் – this place was called Kodihathi, and hathi means a sin caused due to killing).
+After some distance, Lord Vishnu gave Vishwaroopa darshan from a big fig tree, and Pippala Maharishi was cured of skin disease.

-After hearing the legend a Chozha King ( believed to be Kulothunga Chozha-I ) also came to this place where Pippala Maharishi had done the dhabas.
-The Chozha king also done dhabas, to get rid of the sin caused due to killing of many people in the wars ( hathi dosha ).
+After hearing the legend, a Chozha King (believed to be Kulothunga Chozha-I) also came to this place where Pippala Maharishi had done the dhabas.
+The Chozha king also did dhabas, to get rid of the sin caused by to killing of many people in the wars (hathi dosha).
 Lord Vishnu gave Vishwaroopa darshan from the same fig tree.
-Chozha king has made this moolavar from the same fig wood through skilled sculptors.
-Since the Chozha King constructed this temple, this place was called as Sholampettai.
+The Chozha king made this moolavar from the same fig wood through skilled sculptors.
+Since the Chozha King constructed this temple, this place has been called Sholampettai.

 TEMPLE TIMINGS: